CyVerse-learning-materials/SciApps_guide/step5.rst

   2. Load the workflow created in the last section

      ..
 Tip::
-       Before loading a workflow, refresh the Browser tab will clean out the History panel
+       Before loading a workflow, refresh the Browser tab to clean out the History panel

   3. For **Step 1: MergeG2P**, under **Select marker file in Hapmap format** click the **or Browse DataStore** button, then navigate to and select `myStudy_filt.c9.hmp.v2.txt <https://data.sciapps.org/example_data/gwas_raw/myStudy_filt.c9.hmp.v2.txt>`_; then click ‘Select and Close’.
 (Location: *public > gwas_raw > myStudy_filt.c9.hmp.v2.txt*)